Goal Setting

 • Accepted - goals need to be shared and negotiated with all others involved

-• Realistic - the goal is realistic yet challenging
+• Realistic - the goal is real yet challenging

-• Time phased - date is st for when the goal is to be achieved by
+• Time-phased - the date is set for when the goal is to be achieved by

 • Exciting - goal motivates the individual